ibm-cloud-docs/vmwaresolutions/vmonic/relnotes_v41.md

 ### Veeam on bare metal server
 {: #relnotes_v41-services-veeam-baremetal}

 Starting with the 4.1 release, you can install Veeam v11 on a bare metal server.
-This is only supported on vSphere 7.0 with NSX-T.
+This new feature is supported only for vSphere 7.0 with NSX-T.

 For more information, see [Veeam on bare metal server](/docs/vmwaresolutions?topic=vmwaresolutions-veeamvm_overview#veeamvm_overview-baremetal-server).